sonalikishan/NOVEL-RANKING/README.md

 # NOVEL-RANKING
-This demonstrates the use of different anchor tags, the self closing tags and icons in HTML
+This demonstrates the use of the self closing tags and icons in HTML